cloudfoundry-incubator/kubo-release/docs/pod-security-policy-walkthrough.md

 This will add the `PodSecurityPolicy` entry to the `enable-admission-plugins` property in the manifest for the `kube-apiserver`.

 :exclamation: **Warning:** You must ensure appropriate policies are applied and bound to exsting workloads before enabling the PodSecurityPolicy in admission controllers.
-Any existing workloads will **stop working** if they are not bound to a policy, or the policy does not have the right permissions. :exclamation:
+Any existing workloads will likely **stop working** if they are not bound to a policy, or the policy does not have the right permissions. :exclamation:

+_Note: utilising PodSecurityPolicy should be enabled in place of SecurityContextDeny admission controller, as SecurityContextDeny will override the benefits of PodSecurityPolicies, as it is cluster wide._

 ## Apply a policy and binding